OpenVisualCloud/Smart-City-Sample/sensor/README.md

 ...
 ```

-or with statically allocated IP address and the RTSP ports.
+or with statically allocated IP address(es) and the RTSP ports.
 ```
 ...
         "passcode": "admin:admin",